guzzle/guzzle/docs/clients.rst

 behavior of the library.

 ``GUZZLE_CURL_SELECT_TIMEOUT``
-    Controls the duration in seconds that a curl_multi_* adapter will use when selecting on curl handles using ``curl_multi_select()``.
+    Controls the duration in seconds that a curl_multi_* handler will use when selecting on curl handles using ``curl_multi_select()``.
 Some systems have issues with PHP's implementation of ``curl_multi_select()`` where calling this function always results in waiting for the maximum duration of